 In Miami skylight installations are a terrific way to illuminate almost any area of a home in an attractive, economical and energy efficient way.
 Skylights are a great use of natural light, using the power of the sun to light up your life without letting in all the heat.
 It is often more practical to add a skylight than hire an electrician.
 Skylights are ideal for lighting up almost any room.
 Roofer Mike Inc has extensive experience as skylight contractors in Miami.

-Skylight Installations – Repair, Replacements and Retrofits
+Skylight Installations, Skylight Repair, Replacements and Retrofits

 Skylights get old, just like everything else, and sometimes they leak.
 On occasion they will leak because the seals of the dome fail or the dome was damaged by impact.
 In these cases, it’s okay to simply replace the dome it the manufacturer carries them.
 Sometimes the entire skylight has to go due to unavailability.
 The good news is that most often skylights leak due to workmanship issues with the flashing details of the original installation.
 That can almost always be repaired without having to do a replacement.
-For experienced roofers the replacement or repair of a skylight should be a fairly straightforward project.
+For experienced roofers the replacement or skylight repair should be a fairly straightforward project.

 It almost goes without saying that it is much easier to replace a skylight while the roof is being replaced.
 It is also the homeowner’s best time to make a change – to add, eliminate or upgrade.
 Skylight retrofits, however, present somewhat more of a challenge because now we are getting into the world of design.